 Pupil premium arrangements

 The Pupil Premium provides additional funding on top of the main funding a school receives.
 It is targeted at students from disadvantaged backgrounds to ensure they benefit from the same opportunities as students from less deprived families.
-From September 2016 onwards the premium grant has been worth £955 per student and is allocated to students who are currently registered for Free school Meals (FSM) and those who have received FSM in the past six years (known as Ever6/E6).
+From September 2022 onwards the premium grant is worth £985 per student and is allocated to students who are currently registered for Free school Meals (FSM) and those who have received FSM in the past six years (known as Ever6/E6).
 Students in care, even for one day, also continue to qualify for the Pupil Premium.

 Our primary aim is to narrow the gap between disadvantaged and non-disadvantaged students and ensure that all our students exceed national expectations through providing outstanding teaching and learning opportunities for all students.
 All teaching staff are aware of the students eligible for PPG and this informs their planning, monitoring and intervention.

 How the Pupil Premium is spent is monitored closely with all schools accountable for the impact of the money spent.
 At Shenley Academy we pride ourselves on utilising the Pupil Premium to support our students with a specific focus on literacy, numeracy, transition points, behaviour, improving attendance and achievement, maximising the life opportunities for all students through careers and aspirations education.

 Students who have been eligible for Free School Meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.
 In 2009-10 GCSE statistics showed that around a third of students who have been on Free School Meals in the previous six years achieved five or more A*- C grades, compared to more than two thirds of their fellow students.